cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 - The **C1 compiler** is a fast, lightly optimizing bytecode compiler that performs some value numbering, inlining, and class analysis.
 It uses a simple CFG-oriented SSA "high" IR, a machine-oriented "low" IR, a linear scan register allocation, and a template-style code generator.

-- The **[C2 compiler](https://dl.acm.org/doi/10.5555/1267847.1267848)** is a highly optimizing bytecode compiler that uses a "sea of nodes" SSA "ideal" IR, which lowers to a machine-specific IR of the same kind.
+- The **[C2 compiler](https://dl.acm.org/doi/10.5555/1267847.1267848)** is a highly optimized bytecode compiler that uses a "sea of nodes" SSA "ideal" IR, which lowers to a machine-specific IR of the same kind.
 It has a graph-coloring register allocator.
 Colors are machine states, including local, global, and argument registers and stack.
 Optimizations in the C2 compiler include global value numbering, conditional constant type propagation, constant folding, global code motion, algebraic identities, method inlining (aggressive, optimistic, and/or multi-morphic), intrinsic replacement, loop transformations (unswitching, unrolling), array range check elimination, and others.

 Now that we understand the role of compilers, let's talk about **when** is the compilation performed.
 There are two main compilation strategies in Java: Just in Time Compilation (JIT) and Ahead of Time Compilation (AOT).